quinnanya/dlcl204/chinese/ner_chinese.md

 You'll see multiple different annotations, potentially including:

+* Cause of death
+* City
+* Country
+* Date
+* Demonym
+* Facility
+* GPE (geopolitical entity)
+* Ideology
 * Location
 * Misc
+* Money
+* Nationality
+* Number
 * O (not recognized as a named entity)

 Create a new, blank spreadsheet.
-Copy all rows with *Location* in the annotation column, and paste them into the new spreadsheet.
+Copy all rows with *City*, *Country*, *GPE*, or *Location* in the annotation column, and paste them into the new spreadsheet.

-You may want to clean up the data in this new spreadsheet (e.g. combining multi-word place names, like *Bainbridge Island*, into a single cell).
+You may want to clean up the data in this new spreadsheet (e.g. fixing up any place names that have been split across rows), into a single cell).
 If you don't do this, those places won't be found when we try to look up their coordinates using a geocoder.

 Don't remove duplicate listings, though: these duplicates will have a purpose once we start mapping with Palladio.